If you are a soccer player who wants to improve your game, you need to pay attention to your soccer nutrition.

 - Fat: oils (olive oil), nuts (almonds), seeds (flax seeds), avocado (guacamole), fish (salmon)

-Timing is also important when it comes to soccer nutrition.
-You should eat different types and amounts of foods depending on when you have a game or practice.
+Timing is also important when it comes to soccer player diets.
+You should eat different types and amounts (volume) of foods depending on when you have a game or practice.

 Here are some guidelines on what to eat before, during and after a game or practice: